 38 Upper Belgrave Road, Bristol, BS8 2XN

-Save this stylish luxury stay for a kid-free weekend away in Bristol (they don’t accommodate children under 12).
+One of the fanciest boutique hotels in Bristol – save this stylish luxury stay for a kid-free weekend away (they don’t accommodate children under 12).
 Located in upmarket Clifton, this double-fronted Georgian merchant’s townhouse has twelve gorgeously decadent bedrooms to choose from (although the loft rooms here are the business).

 Each bedroom has its own individual character, with some suites offering views over the vast green parkland of The Downs on one side, while others peer over sloping rows of terraced houses and distant Mendip hills on the other.

 Bedlinen and toiletries are top speck, there are waffle dressing gowns and slippers to slink into after a soak in a glamorous double-ended bronze and chrome bath, and a mini bar with a difference – you won’t find the huge overpriced mark-ups of corporate hotels here).
 It all feels wonderfully indulgent.